-Melissa Shore is hardly bothering anymore to open email from Delta Airlines’ preferred opt-in messages.
+Melissa Shore is hardly bothering anymore to open an email from Delta Airlines’ preferred opt-in messages.
 It’s not because she’s not interested any longer.
 She needs to travel frequently for her work as a senior analyst with New York-based research firm Jupiter Communications, and she’s always looking for some travel deal.